ColtDS/NCS_LLM_MySQL_DB/README.md

 # NCS_LLM_MySQL_DB
-This is an end to end LLM project based on Google Palm and Langchain.
+This is an end to end LLM project based on OpenAI and Langchain.
 We are building a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.

 **Project Highlights**